Snow in Paradise

-Snow in Paradise is a 2014 British thriller film directed by Andrew Hulme and co-written by Hulme and Martin Askew, who also co-stars in the film.
+Snow in Paradise is a 2014 British thriller film directed by Andrew Hulme and co-written by Hulme and Martin Askew, who also co-star in the film.
 It was screened in the Un Certain Regard section at the 2014 Cannes Film Festival.
 The film had its UK premier at the Curzon Soho as part of the London Film Festival.

 Plot

 Petty criminal Dave lives in London, high on crime and drugs.
 After a heist gone wrong brings about his best friend's death, he turns to Islam for finding peace to his feelings for shame and remorse, but soon his past life comes back to haunt him.